alperenproo/ovson/README.md

 # OVson

+There is currently an issue with Badlion Client which causes a crash.
+Some functions need a rewrite so the fixes will be delayed a bit.
+Also will fix virustotal flags too.

 ## Features
 - Api keyless stat fetching
 - Automatically gets players in your game and fetches stats (real fast)